DavidPVaz/space-neon-refactored/README.md

 #### **About**:

 - This game has a **single-player**, **two-player** and **versus** mode.
-In both single and two-player, fight against waves of enemies spaceships that will grow in number as you increase your score!
+In both single and two-player, fight against waves of enemy spaceships that will grow in number as you increase your score!
 Feel free to collect power-ups to ease your ride (increase player speed, increase bullet speed, increase bullet damage, switch to double shooting and extra life).

 - You are not a cat, so you only have 3 lives!
 Each time you lose your life, you also lose all power-up enhancements collected